MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/turret.md

 * Primitive Type: Vector
 * Keywords: ```target, targets```

 Gets/Sets whether the turret's current target.
 When getting, will return either the manually set target, or the position of the targeted entity.
-If the gatling turret has no target, it will return 0:0:0.
+If the turret has no target, it will return 0:0:0.

 When setting this property, the turret's target will be set to the static coordinates.
 So if you set this to a moving target, it *will not auto track*